emartech/librato-api/README.md

 A Librato backend API client library and a simple CLI tool.

-This package allows you to manage your Librato backend configuration, but not to submit stats.
-There are other packages doing that.
+This package allows you to manage your Librato backend configuration, but is not intended to submit stats.
+There are other packages doing that in a better way.

 It can also be used to query metrics time series values by supplying start\_time, end\_time, and other optional parameters to #getMetric.